2018 Open Reading Period: July 9-October 31

 Beyond these notifications, kindly refrain from requesting an individual response to confirm receipt of your manuscript and/or payment.
 Submittable offers automated confirmations.
 We receive hundreds of manuscripts each year and cannot offer individual acknowledgments.
 Thank you for your understanding.

-All entries must be certified by Submittable online by midnight MST of September 17, 2018.
-Results will be announced by December.
+All entries must be certified by Submittable online by midnight MST of October 21, 2018.
+Results will be announced early January.
 We notify all entrants in two ways:

 - Via email.